-Along 40 + years as an Agronomist, I have witnessed the surge of the so called “Green Revolution” worldwide, which consists in growing agricultural produce based mainly upon chemicals that decades ago were considered to be the solution to fulfill the global demands for food, but as time went by, different unexpected issues have appeared, like loss of soil fertility due to an increase in their salinity plus depletion of the populations of soil organisms -macro and micro organisms as well, that are essential for degrading (breaking down) organic matter (which has also been depleted) and thus maintaining soil fertility; increase in erosion rates because of the ongoing tilling; soil compaction or packing as a result of using heavy machinery in the fields, like tractors and tillers; loss of diversity of the native vegetation, including useful edible, medicinal, animal foodstuffs and shelter, and ornamental plants as a result of the use of herbicides; loss of diversity and numbers of native wildlife; and even worse, increase of cancer among the agricultural workers who are in constant contact with the different chemicals they “have” to apply; and an increase in the rate of newborn babies malformations among the families who live in rural areas next to the chemically treated fields; furthermore, an increase in the rate of cancer among consumers (we all)… and so on.
+For the past 45 years, after studying at Universidad Autónoma Chapingo (Chapingo Autonomous University) I have worked as an Agronomist, I have witnessed the surge of the so called “Green Revolution” back in the ´60s, which had a worldwide expansion, and consisted in growing agricultural produce based mainly upon machinery and oil based synthetic chemicals that decades ago were considered to be the solution to fulfill the global demands for food, but as time went by, different unexpected issues have appeared, like loss of soil fertility due to an increase in their salinity plus depletion of the populations of soil organisms -macro and micro organisms as well, that are essential for degrading (breaking down) organic matter (which has also been depleted) and thus maintaining soil fertility; increase in erosion rates because of the ongoing tilling; soil compaction or packing as a result of using heavy machinery in the fields, like tractors and tillers; loss of diversity of the native vegetation, including useful edible, medicinal, animal foodstuffs and shelter, and ornamental plants as a result of the use of herbicides; loss of diversity and numbers of native wildlife; and even worse, increase of cancer rates among consumers and especially the agricultural workers who are in constant contact with the different chemicals they “have” to apply; and an increase in the rate of newborn babies suffering from malformations among the families who live in rural areas next to the chemically treated fields; furthermore, the increase in the rate of cancer among consumers (we all) has a growing trend… and so on, very sadly.

 This is all bad news, but there is still hope, there is an alternative to that kind of agriculture that brings about the destruction of natural ecosystems: agriculture without chemical synthesis products.
-There are several options along this line of growing produce, like organic agriculture, permaculture, biointensive growing, natural agriculture and other variations.
+There are several options along this line of growing produce, like agroecology, organic agriculture, permaculture, bio-intensive growing, natural agriculture and other variations.
 Here is where we go in, promoting compost, natural fertilizers, insecticides, fungicides, soil amenders, mycorrhizae, plant growth promoters… and counting.
-As part of our ongoing effort to contribute to shifting from chemical synthesis to non-chemical, more natural agriculture, in this site you not only will find information about such commodities, but we are including free tutorials that will guide anybody interested on this matter to home make their own compost, or other fertilizers, pesticides and the rest of commodities mentioned above.
+As part of our ongoing effort to contribute to shifting from chemical synthesis to non-chemical synthesis, more natural agriculture (biochemical).
+In this site you not only will find information about such commodities, but we are including free tutorials that will guide anybody interested on this matter to home make their own compost, or other fertilizers, pesticides and the rest of commodities mentioned above.

-Upon mentioning that, you are most welcome to this site.
-Browse it and find whatever you want or need to know about this passionate subject which is organic agriculture.
+That being said, you are most welcome to this site.
+Browse it and find whatever you want or need to know about this passionate subject which is agroecolgy.

 MY STORY AND BACKGROUND

 I was raised in western México at my father’s farm at the outskirts of a 12,000 people town (now 60,000) where I was born, so I grew up helping in different farming activities.
 There was no high school in town, so after finishing my 12th grade I had lo leave home to continue studying.
-Following my father’s and grandfather’s example, my best interest was Agronomy and I was able to enroll at the Escuela Nacional de Agricultura Chapingo (Chapingo National School of Agriculture) founded back in 1854 -the first, and best, agricultural school in Latin America -which in the mid 70’s became Chapingo Agricultural University.
+Following my father’s and grandfather’s example (both of them farmers and cattlemen), my best interest was Agronomy and I was able to enroll at the Escuela Nacional de Agricultura Chapingo (Chapingo National School of Agriculture) founded back in 1854, 165 years ago -the first, and best, agricultural school in Latin America -which in the mid 70’s became Universidad Autónoma Chapingo (Chapingo Autonomous University).

 After graduating, there was a huge demand for agronomists in México, so I joined the Federal Government Extension Service and was sent to work in different States.
 As time went by, I scaled up positions in my job until I was appointed Head of Rural Development District at Aguililla (“Small Hawk”) in my native State of Michoacán.
-The District’s jurisdiction was over one and a half million acres (one acre is about the same size as a football field), an area where there were hardly any roads, totalling less than 30 miles of paved road, the rest was dirt roads and mule trails (which I didn’t mind because I love horse riding).
-It was (and still is) the most rugged and uncommunicated region of the State.
-As Head of District, back in the early 80’s we built nearly 300 miles of new dirt roads, besides offering other agricultural services like Extension Service, Plant Health, Animal Health, Soil Conservation, Growers Organization, Rural Planning, Forest Service, Marketing (including exporting), and so on.
+The District’s jurisdiction was 726,000 hectares, over one and a half million acres (one acre is about the same size as a football field), an area where there were hardly any roads, totalling 43 kilometers, less than 30 miles of paved road, the rest was dirt roads and mule trails (which I didn’t mind because I love horse riding).
+It was (and still is) the most rugged and badly communicated area of the State.
+As Head of District, back in the early 80’s we built nearly 450 kilometers (300 miles) of new dirt roads, besides offering other agricultural services like Extension Service, Plant Health, Animal Health, Soil Conservation, Growers Organization, Rural Planning, Forest Service, Marketing (including exporting), and so on.
 In the late 80’s I was forced to quit my job, together with a big number of other professionals who dissented from the new Administration.
 I began working on my own at the same region, administering an important sawmill and later on growing organic vegetables, including a greenhouse, and assisting cattlemen, tomato, cantaloupe and mango growers in the same area.

-This site is devoted to this subject as part of my effort to contribute to the struggle to lower the effects of climate change (I call it “crisis”) working locally while thinking globally.
+This site is devoted mainly to agroecology as part of my effort to contribute to the struggle to lower the effects of climate change (I call it “crisis”) working locally while thinking globally.

 Well folks, I guess that’s a little part of me.